 Debra Stuart is a Toronto freelance copywriter who has interviewed industry experts and business leaders, and authored by-lined articles for numerous print and online media outlets.
-Debra’s press releases have garnered coverage for local retailers, national franchises, multinational brands and benevolent causes.
-She has served as Editor of national business-to-business publications focused on technology and food safety.
-Debra has interviewed high profile individuals for a variety of publications, written feature articles on a range of topics, and produced corporate newsletters for internal and external stakeholders.
-Debra is a media source for journalists seeking an expert opinion on copywriting, marketing and branding.
+Debra has written countless press releases that garnered local and international media coverage for small businesses and international corporations.
+In the role of Editor, Debra researched and wrote all content and directed the design of national trade publications and corporate newsletters for internal and external stakeholders across North America.
+Debra serves as a media source for journalists seeking an expert opinion on copywriting, marketing and branding.

 HAIR STYLIST TO THE STARS’ MAKES WAVES INTERNATIONALLY | COSTCO CONNECTION MAGAZINE